 - Choose a really good hosting company.
 They can make or break you, literally.

-- Get a good camera, and buy photo stock pictures as well.
+- Get a good camera or use the one on your phone if it’s high quality, and buy photo stock pictures as well.

 May God bless you and your neighborhoods, we are prepared for the unexpected.